Skip to content

 If so, consider the following: Ensure that your expected returns (growth and income) are reasonable.
 Apply appropriate tax and inflation adjustments.
 Review your retirement and life expectancy projections.
 If you are taking distributions, have the spending and distribution rates been reviewed?
 Do you need to review performance measurement methods?

-Do you have assets outside of your portfolio and/or future sources of income (e.g., pension, Social Security, annuity)?
-If you are taking distributions, have the spending and distribution rates been reviewed?
+Do you have assets outside of your portfolio and/or future sources of income (for example, pensions, Social Security, and annuities)?
+If you are receiving money from these accounts, has the spending and distribution rates been reviewed?
 Do you need to review performance measurement methods?
 Do you have assets outside of your portfolio and/or future sources of income (e.g., pension, Social Security, annuity)?
 If so, consider how these resources affect your risk tolerance.
 A reliable lifetime income stream, from outside of your portfolio, could offset portfolio risk.

 Follow us on Social Media